mgermaine93/node-js-playground/chat-app/README.md

 Event acknowledgments require changes on both the client AND server.
 Whoever emits the event (client or server) sets up a callback function, and whoever receives the event receives the callback function that it in turn needs to call.
 A good use case for event acknowledgments are for message validations.

 The Mustache template library is helpful for rendering messages to the UI.

+Use Moment.js to format time into human-readable formats.